amitjavilaventura/plotmics/README.md

 `plotmics` versions have the structure of `1.2.3`.
 The first number (`1`, *major*) implies the addition of a function and/or major changes in the packages; the second number (`2`,*minor*) implies the addition of new features to a function and possible corrections; the third number (`3`, *micro*) implies the correction of minor bugs or addition of minor features.

-The version history of `plotmics` is shown below:
+`plotmics` version history is shown below:

 * `v1.0.0`: